Sport Streaming is the Only Game in Town

 The Addition

-Charlotte Henry is a journalist and broadcaster who creates and runs The Addition newsletter and podcast; an award-winning publication looking at the crossover between media and technology.
+Charlotte Henry is a journalist and broadcaster who creates and runs The Addition newsletter and podcast; an award-winning publication looking at the crossover of culture, media and sport.

 Read more from The Addition

 Welcome to The Addition, where I cover the crossover between culture, media and sport.
 This is a weekend round-up of the stories I've covered over the last few days.
-If you have a premium subscription, thank you!
-If not, please consider upgrading to a Premium Subscription.
-It means you get even more content AND the satisfaction of supporting the growth of independent media!
 [Some links may help generate a commission that also supports The Addition.]
-Sequoia Capital And How Media and Tech...
+Between the chaos and fear at the White House Correspondents' Dinner, parliamentary hearings in the UK, an amazing Champions League clash between Bayern Munich and PSG and much else, it's been a busy week.
+But I want to start by acknowledging what...